 Animal Research – Progesterone, Nerve Injury and Neuropathy

 The animal research has been mixed, but taken together, the results seem dependent upon the type of injury, the timing of the treatment and the methods of assessment.
 When treatment is begun early enough and extended long enough (this varies) and when the measure is neuropathic pain versus other potential outcomes (such as morphological changes to the nerve), there seems to be a favorable response.
 In rodents, single dose treatment does not seem to work, neither does treatment that is initiated too late after the injury or ended prematurely, though these criteria vary from study to study.

 For example, using an induced model of diabetic neuropathy, researchers from Italy found that diabetes markedly reduced progesterone concentrations in male rodents (females were not tested) within three months.
 This was the only study I could find that measured progesterone concentrations relative to treatment and outcomes.
 Chronic treatment (one month) with progesterone or one of its derivatives restored nerve function, increased key components of myelin production and reduced pain.
-Similarly, an induced model of trigeminal pain in male rodents, found when progesterone was initiated early and at a high enough dosage, it tempered the experience of pain while increasing myelin producing proteins.
+Similarly, an induced model of trigeminal pain in male rodents found when progesterone was initiated early and at a high enough dosage, it tempered the experience of pain while increasing myelin producing proteins.
 Lower dosages did not work.

 From Animals to Humans: Traumatic Brain Injury and Neuropathy